 Vallecito in Calaveras County, California — The American West (Pacific Coastal)

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Dinkelspiel Store (about 500 feet away, measured Camp Nine Bell (approx. 0.2 miles away); Douglas Flat (was approx. 2.2 miles away but has been reported missing. ); The Italian Store (approx. 2.3 miles away); Joseph Schachten (approx. 3.3 miles away); Parrott’s Ferry (approx. 3.4 miles away); Site of Brownsville (approx. 3.4 miles away); Ebbetts Pass Veterans Memorial (approx. 3˝ miles away).
+Vallecito (approx. 0.2 miles away); Dinkelspiel Store (approx. 0.2 miles away); The Italian Store (approx. 2.2 miles away); Joseph Schachten (approx. 3.2 miles away); Site of Brownsville (approx. 3.3 miles away); Ebbetts Pass Veterans Memorial (approx. 3.3 miles away); Murphys Grammar School (approx. 3.4 miles away); Buena Vista Cemetery (approx. 3.4 miles away).
 Touch for a list and map of all markers in Vallecito.